Bialik House, Tel Aviv

 The Bialik House Building

-The house was built in 1924 by the Solei Boneh construction company under the supervision of the future minister of finance, Eliezer Kaplan.
+The house was built in 1924 by the Solei Boneh Construction Company under the supervision of the future minister of finance, Eliezer Kaplan.
 The house was designed by Russian-born architect Joseph Minor (1885-1966).
-He was one of the architects who tried to develop a unique architectural style for Palestine, combining western building forms with traditional Middle Eastern styles that suited the climate and lifestyle.
+He was one of the architects who tried to develop a unique architectural style for Palestine, combining Western building forms with traditional Middle Eastern styles that suited the climate and lifestyle.

 Features of this unique style included outdoor terraces, pointed arch windows, towers, tile work, and domes.
 Much of the thought behind this style was to keep the house cool in the hot Middle Eastern climate.
 The interior of Bialik House is in the Arts and Crafts Movement style.
 In the first-floor reception room, are tiles produced by the Bezalel School with designs by Ze’ev Raban.
 The tiles feature images from Jewish history.